 The 'evil twin' of the Ecotopia 2121 project is the Frankencities project, which sets out to predict the worst-case eco-disastrous cities of the future as inspired by Mary Shelley's novel "Frankenstein".

-In the process, some of the many connections (real and imagined) between literature and urban environmentalism have been analyzed and discussed.
-One example of such a connection is the mythic 'Frankenstein volcano' of Tambora.
+In the process, some of the many connections (real and imagined) between literature and environmentalism have been analyzed and debated within the framework of the Ecotopia 2121 and Frankencities projects.
+One example of such a connection is the mythic 'Frankenstein volcano' of Tambora and how it supposedly led to the making of the Frankenstein novel.

-Here's a short film we produced outlining the myth.
+Here's a video lecture we produced outlining the narrative features of the myth: